OPERATING PROCEDURES

 SCRIMMAGE ASSIGNMENTS:

 The Assignments Team will assign scrimmages to members of the NTBOA.
-Each member must work a minimum of three (3) scrimmages.
+It is the official’s responsibility to ensure they complete three (3) scrimmages in the defined time-frame.
 Assigned scrimmages will be considered a game assignment and are subject to the same attendance requirements as a regular season game.
 Scrimmage assignments do not count towards the minimum of fifteen (15) NTBOA varsity assignments needed to work playoffs.
 Officials are expected to be on hand for the duration of the scrimmage.
+At least one scrimmage must be worked before you are eligible to call a varsity basketball game.
+Dual members shall follow the same criteria in order to be a member in good standing.

 PLAYOFF, REGIONAL, and STATE GAME ASSIGNMENTS: